Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

 which is not the transformation law for a tensor.
-But in addition we may also define the non-tensorial quantity that is given by $\epsilon_{i_{1}i_{2}i_{3}i_{4}}$ such that it is equal to the unity for an even permutation of $(1234)$ and minus the unity for an odd permutation of $(1234)$ and zero for a sequence that is not a permutation of $(1234)$ at all: as this set of coefficients is completely antisymmetric with a number of indices that is equal to the dimension, we have that it has only one independent component, transforming as
+However it can still be used to form a very important tensor as in the following.
+Consider in fact the non-tensorial quantity that is given by $\epsilon_{i_{1}i_{2}i_{3}i_{4}}$ such that it is equal to the unity for an even permutation of $(1234)$ and minus the unity for an odd permutation of $(1234)$ and zero for a sequence that is not a permutation of $(1234)$ at all.
+As this set of coefficients is completely antisymmetric with a number of indices that is equal to the dimension, we have that it has only one independent component, transforming as

-for a given $\alpha$ function to be determined, and because the determinant of any generic matrix can always be written in terms of these coefficients according to the expression given by $\mathrm{det}M=\Sigma_{i_{j}} \epsilon_{i_{1}i_{2}i_{3}i_{4}}M^{1 i_{1}}M^{2 i_{2}}M^{3 i_{3}}M^{4 i_{4}}$ then
+for a given $\alpha$ function to be determined.
+And because the determinant of any generic matrix can always be written in terms of these coefficients according to the expression given by $\mathrm{det}M=\Sigma_{i_{j}} \epsilon_{i_{1}i_{2}i_{3}i_{4}}M^{1 i_{1}}M^{2 i_{2}}M^{3 i_{3}}M^{4 i_{4}}$ then